abstractFlo/atlas-docs/documentation/decorators/both-sides.md

 ## Command Decorator

 Creating sever console commands was not time easier before.
-You don't need to create or listen for specific event.
+You don't need to create them or listen to specific events.
 Only this decorator is needed.

 {% hint style="warning" %}
 Avoid using multiple commands with same name.
-Only the first registered command would be use.
+Only the first registered command will be handled.
 {% endhint %}

 ### Basic Usage

 {% hint style="warning" %}
-The first param is optional, if not provided, the method name would be used as command name.
+The first parameter is optional.
+If the parameter is not provided, the method name will be used as command name.
 {% endhint %}

 ```typescript